 As CoinIdol, a world blockchain news outlet, reported back in April 2020 basing on the announcement by Sina, China was to invite McDonald’s, Starbucks and Subway to test the country’s CBDC in daily customers’ activities.
 However, according to Coinnounce, none of the above brands are not included in the digital yuan pilot program, although they do accept digital payments via partners such as WeChat, Alipay, and QuickPass.

 China, a country which had for a long time cracked down on cryptocurrency seems to be easing things for the industry.
 The country with 1.4 billion people certainly forms an axis for businesses of any kind.

-It’s probably no wonder that these three companies were the only ones to be included in the pilot program.
-Considering the tensed relationships between The USA and China, the latter is hardly likely to welcome the US business in its territory.
-On the other hand, McDonald’s, Starbucks and Subway have become so popular over the entire world that they became international long ago.
+It’s probably no wonder that these three companies were thought to be the only ones included in the pilot program.
+McDonald’s, Starbucks and Subway have become so popular over the entire world that they became international long ago.
 Besides, it is good to test the new digital currency within such big networks, while China has no fast-food chains of its own that would be so big.

 However, considering the tensed relationships between China and the USA, it would be very unlikely that the latter was going to welcome its brands taking part in something that might help the Communist Republic to gain a significant economic advantage.

 The first trials of the digital yuan were deployed in four locations countrywide: Chengdu, Suzhou, Shenzhen, and Xiong'An.
 In August 2020, the People’s Bank of China announced expanding the trials region to Beijing, the provinces of Tianjin and Hebei, the Yangtze River Delta region, and the Guangdong-Hong Kong-Macao Greater Bay Area.